cucumber/cucumber-ruby/CONTRIBUTING.md

 ### Meet the community, the maintainers, and other Cucumber developers

-Smartbear is hosting a [community message board][cucumber-smartbear-community].
+Smartbear is hosting a [community message board].
 This is a good place to meet users, the community, and to ask questions.

 You can also join the Cucumber Community Slack team: